 - 21. The SED is a succinct, evidence-based evaluation of the programme during the period preceding the review.
 The SED is an opportunity for the programme team to highlight strengths and identify areas for improvement.
-As such it will usually include: - a) a statement of the scope and intended purpose of the review.
-The statement will include an outline of the way in which the review process has been managed and contributions from different stakeholder groups have been sought; - b) a summary of the changes to the programme that have been made during the period of the review and the rationale for those changes; - c) an overview of the most recent annual monitoring reports; - d) The profiles of applicants and enrolled students and the extent to which admissions policies support fair access (see paragraph 22). - e) an analysis of student performance by cohort identifying different levels of performance of students with protected characteristics (see paragraph 22); - f) a summary of external examiner reports and an account of responses made to issues raised by external examiners; - g) a summary of the outcomes of student evaluation and, for undergraduate programmes, NSS results; - h) DLHE and Graduate Outcomes data, where relevant identifying different outcomes for students with protected characteristics; - i) The extents to which the improvement plans set out in recent annual monitoring reports have been achieved. - the contribution of research, and the professional activities and scholarship of staff to the renewal of the programme and the staff development plans and priorities; - k) an account of further consultations with students, employers, clinicians and professional bodies, where relevant; - if appropriate, a statement explaining how the interests of students enrolled on the programme will be protected in the light of changes to the programme made as a result of the review; - m) the resource requirements for the programme and the extent to which these may have changed since the programme was approved document; - A statement on how the programme contributes to or meets the Institution's Strategic Plan and core values (and any subsidiary plans that support the Strategic Plan such as the Education Strategy). - o) Intentions in the form of an Action Plan for improving teaching quality, the learning environment and students' outcomes and learning gain.
+As such it will usually include: - a statement of the scope and intended purpose of the review.
+The statement will include an outline of the way in which the review process has been managed and contributions from different stakeholder groups have been sought; - b) a summary of the changes to the programme that have been made during the period of the review and the rationale for those changes; - c) an overview of the most recent annual monitoring reports; - d) The profiles of applicants and enrolled students and the extent to which admissions policies support fair access (see paragraph 22). - e) an analysis of student performance by cohort identifying different levels of performance of students with protected characteristics (see paragraph 22); - f) a summary of external examiner reports and an account of responses made to issues raised by external examiners; - g) a summary of the outcomes of student evaluation and, for undergraduate programmes, NSS results; - h) DLHE and Graduate Outcomes data, where relevant identifying different outcomes for students with protected characteristics; - i) The extents to which the improvement plans set out in recent annual monitoring reports have been achieved. - the contribution of research, and the professional activities and scholarship of staff to the renewal of the programme and the staff development plans and priorities; - k) an account of further consultations with students, employers, clinicians and professional bodies, where relevant; - if appropriate, a statement explaining how the interests of students enrolled on the programme will be protected in the light of changes to the programme made as a result of the review; - m) the resource requirements for the programme and the extent to which these may have changed since the programme was approved document; - A statement on how the programme contributes to or meets the Institution's Strategic Plan and core values (and any subsidiary plans that support the Strategic Plan such as the Education Strategy). - o) Intentions in the form of an Action Plan for improving teaching quality, the learning environment and students' outcomes and learning gain. - p) course teams may wish to use the SED to highlight specific aspects of the course that they'd particularly like the Panel to comment on.

 - 22. For undergraduate programme, the commitments in the SGUL Access and Participation Plan relating to access, continuation and student success are key reference points. - 23.
-The SED will be accompanied by the following documents: - a) The Programme Specification (see section J of this Manual); - b) Annual Programme Monitoring Reports (for the previous three years); - c) External Examiner Reports (for the previous three years); - d) Programme and Module Guides (or equivalent) if provided in advance; - e) Programme Regulations; - f) Schemes of Assessment; - g) Staff CVs (an optional template is provided as Appendix A16) - h) Minutes of the panel that approved the programme; - i) Any report from a professional statutory and regulatory body - j) Evidence grids for panel members (see paragraph 32). - 24.
-The following documents will be made available to the panel on the day of the periodic review: - a) The original validation document and any supplementary documents; - b) Course Committee minutes (for the previous three years); - c) Module Guides if not provided in advance; - d) Assessment briefs, assessment criteria and guidance for markers; - e) Samples of student work (showing how marking has been moderated and feedback provided to students); - f) Student feedback questionnaires and analysis. - 25.
+The SED will be accompanied by the following documents: - a) The Programme Specification (see section J of this Manual); - b) Annual Programme Monitoring Reports (for the previous three years); - c) External Examiner Reports (for the previous three years); - d) Programme and Module Guides (or equivalent) if provided in advance; - e) Programme Regulations; - f) Schemes of Assessment; - g) Staff CVs (an optional template is provided as Appendix A16) - h) Minutes of the panel that approved the programme; - i) Any report from a professional statutory and regulatory body - j) Evidence grids for panel members (see paragraph 31). - 24.
 Some document listed in paragraph 23 may be made available on the day of the review.
 For example, for large and complex programmes it may be impractical to distribute all external examiner reports and module guides in advance.
-Also, some documents listed in paragraph 24 may be made available to the panel in advance of the meeting.
 The balance between advance documents and documents made available on the day of the review will be discussed and agreed with the Quality and Partnerships Directorate.